On the Alexander polynomials of conic-line arrangements: Free curves and pencils of conics

 obtained from a conic pencil of Type II by putting together the 4 lines coming from the 2 singular conics in the pencil, plus a smooth member.
 Then $C$ is a free curve with exponents $(2,3)$, $\tau(C)=19<\mu(C)=20$, and

 \end{prop} \proof The freeness of $C$ is obtained by a direct computation using \verb}Singular}, which also gives $\tau(C)=19$.
-For the remaining claims we use the code $mono3\_ wh()$.
-The only non quasi homogeneous singularity is located at $p=(0:0:1)$. \endproof Finally we consider conic-line arrangements constructed using pencils of Type III.
+For the remaining claims we use the code \verb}mono3_wh()}.
+The only non quasi-homogeneous singularity is located at $p=(0:0:1)$. \endproof Finally we consider conic-line arrangements constructed using pencils of Type III.
 The following result can be proved as above. \begin{prop} Consider the conic-line arrangement

 obtained from a conic pencil of Type III by putting together the 2 lines coming from the unique singular conic in the pencil, plus two smooth members.
 Then $C$ is a free curve with exponents $(2,3)$, $\tau(C)=19<\mu(C)=21$, and